securlyunblocker/su1/README.md

 ## THIS IS IN BETA!!!

 Some features may not work, and there may be exploits, so feel free to contact [securlyunblocker@gmail.com](mailto:securlyunblocker@gmail.com) for any support you need or issues you found.

+## Dot doxx/reveal the dev team.

+If you do find a member of the dev team and reveal them to the public you will be blacklisted from are projects.